riqra/riqra-challenge/backend.md

 - A Cart cannot have duplicated products.
 - Every time a user operates in the cart, the API must recalculate the total, tax and subtotal prices.

+> Taxes are 18% of the total price.

 ### Order

-Once we have all the products we want in our cart, we have to convert our cart to an actual Order.

 Order properties: code, total, tax, subtotal.

-Create a mutation called `createOrder` and convert the user's cart into an actual order and generate a code for it.
+Create a mutation to convert the user's cart into an actual order and generate a code for it.

-- The order code should be incremental, and must have 5 characters including the P.
-example: for the first order the code will be P0001 for the order 20 the code should be P0020.
+- The order code should be incremental, and must have 5 characters including the P. For the first order the code will be P0001 for the order 20 the code should be P0020.
 - An email should be sent to the user once the order is created.